-- 8.4.1 For the READY IDLE TEST, the POWER EFFICIENCY metric represents the amount of raw capacity supported per watt of power required by the SUT.
-It is calculated as shown in Equation 8-1 as the ratio of: - the total RAW CAPACITY of the SUT, measured in GB; - the AVERAGE POWER, from the READY IDLE TEST, measured in watts. - 8.4.2 For the test phases of the ACTIVE TEST, the POWER EFFICIENCY metric represents the amount of data transfer supported per watt of power required by the SUT.
-It is calculated, as shown in Equation 8-2, as the ratio of: - the OPERATIONS RATE, from the MEASUREMENT INTERVAL of the ACTIVE TEST, reported in MiB/s; - the AVERAGE POWER from the MEASUREMENT INTERVAL of the ACTIVE TEST, measured in watts. - 8.4.3 The POWER EFFICIENCY metric shall be reported to three significant digits.
+- 8.4.2 For the test phases of the ACTIVE TEST, the POWER EFFICIENCY metric represents the amount of data transfer supported per watt of power required by the SUT.
+It is calculated, as shown in Equation 8-2, as the ratio of: - The OPERATIONS rate, FROM THE measurement interval OF THE active test, REPORTED IN MiB/s; - THE average power from the MEASUREMENT INTERVAL of the ACTIVE TEST, measured in watts. - 8.4.3 The POWER EFFICIENCY metric shall be reported to three significant digits.